linux-cultist/venv-selector.nvim/README.md

 search = {
   settings = {
     options = {
       debug = false                       -- switches on/off debug output
-      on_result_callback = nil          -- callback function for all searches
+      on_telescope_result_callback = nil  -- callback function for all searches
       fd_binary_name = fd                 -- plugin looks for `fd` or `fdfind` but you can set something else here enable_default_searches = true      -- switches all default searches on/off }
   }
 }